PALO ALTO NETWORKS, INC. (NASDAQ: PANW) DEADLINE ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Palo Alto Networks, Inc.

 Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Palo Alto Networks, Inc. (“Palo Alto Networks” or the “Company”) (NASDAQ: PANW) between August 18, 2023 and February 20, 2024, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).

-If you purchased or acquired Palo Alto Networks common stock, and/or would like to discuss your legal rights and options please visit Palo Alto Networks Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.
+If you purchased or acquired Palo Alto Networks common stock, and/or would like to discuss your legal rights and options please visit Palo Alto Networks Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.

 If you wish to serve as lead plaintiff, you must move the Court no later than April 26, 2024.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 Your ability to share in any recovery doesn’t require that you serve as lead plaintiff.
 If you choose to take no action, you may remain an absent class member.